The CESSNA SKYLANE PRIVATE AIRCRAFT Charter! Charter Flights when you need them, Please CONTACT US at Anytime.

 The CWS button or control-wheel steering momentarily disengages the autopilot and synchronizes the flight director’s command bars with pitch and roll modes.

-At centraljetcharter.com/cessna-skylane.html can be chartered for $400 an hour and up!
+At centraljetcharter.com/cessna-skylane.html this aircraft can be chartered for $400 an hour and up!

 It's easy to see why.
 Cessna, then and now, has always been about providing buyers with great value, that is, a lot of performance and capability for the money, with an emphasis on airplanes that don't weigh much and that can carry a good payload.

 What is there left to say about the Cessna Skylane?

 You'd think not much.
 After all, it's an airplane that's been in production (with one decade-long break in production from the mid-80's to the mid-90's) since 1956.